Capstone-Projects-2023-Spring/project-algorithmic-trading/README.md

 ## Required Resources

-This project will require extensive research on quantitative trading algorithms.
-I am already familiar with some, such as Kelly’s Criterion, however more should be considered.
-This will require an installation of QuantConnect, which is a free trading platform, along with an account linked to a bank account if trading with real money is pursued.
-This will require discussion with the instructor as I am unfamiliar with the policy when it comes to something like this, though I would be willing to put $20 of my own money into this account.
-This will require a Python IDE such as VSCode, libraries such as NumPy, Pandas and wxPython, the Alpha Vantage API, and a modern computer with a 64 bit Windows, MacOS or Linux operating system.
+The project will require access to an AlphaVantage API key to access real stock data.
+The frontend will need a hosting platform and the backend will require a free server and database.
+To develop the machine learning model, large amounts of historical stock data will be required, and we will need access to a server with a GPU to train the model.

 ## Collaborators